ioBroker/ioBroker.docs/docs/en/dev/adapterpublish.md

 editLink: https://github.com/ioBroker/ioBroker.docs/edit/master/docs/en/dev/adapterpublish.md
 translatedFrom: de
 translatedWarning: If you want to edit this document please delete "translatedFrom" field, elsewise this document will be translated automatically again
-hash: iLFFwmHGGEvoX1jzWG4/Zs7xSpudVBvxMEzm9P5Qcps=
+hash: I0FIhrW7GjK+oU9/a+Snt1/LZjxE7xtbGDLoF8Lr2VE=
 ---
 # Publish an adapter
-Before thinking about publishing an adapter, it should be offered for testing in [Forum test thread](https://forum.iobroker.net/category/91/tester).
+Before you think about publishing an adapter, it should be offered for testing in [Forum testing thread](https://forum.iobroker.net/category/91/tester).
-If the tests are successful and the adapter is stable, it should initially be included in the latest repository.
+If the tests are successful and the adapter runs stably, it should be included in the latest repository for the time being.

-If the adapter runs stable on a certain version number, it can be transferred to the stable repository.
-This requires the developer's own assessment in conjunction with the user feedback.
+If the adapter runs stably on a specific version number, you are welcome to transfer it to the stable repository.
+This requires the developer's own assessment in conjunction with user feedback.

-*** Further current requirements can be found here: *** https://github.com/ioBroker/ioBroker.repositories/blob/master/README.md
+***See other current requirements here:*** https://github.com/ioBroker/ioBroker.repositories/blob/master/README.md

-## Latest Repository Requirements
+## Requirements for the Latest Repository
-0.Use [https://adapter-check.iobroker.in/[(https://adapter-check.iobroker.in/) to test the adapter repo.
+0. Use [https://adapter-check.iobroker.in/](https://adapter-check.iobroker.in/) to test adapter repo.

-1. The adapter's github repository should have a capital B in ioBroker, while it must be lowercase in the package.json, since `` npm '' does not allow capital letters.
+1. The adapter's Github repository should have a capital B in ioBroker, while in the package.json it must be lowercase because ``npm`` doesn't allow uppercase letters.

-2. The title in the io-package.json should not contain the word `` ioBroker '' or the word `` adapter ''.
+2. The title in the io-package.json should not contain the word ``ioBroker`` nor the word ``Adapter``.

-3.The `` title '' attribute in the io-package.json (common) is the short name of the adapter in English.
-While `` titleLang '' contains the translations of the `` title '' attribute. (the extension Lang stands for languages)
+3. The ``title`` attribute in the io-package.json (common) is the short name of the adapter in English.
+While ``titleLang`` contain the translations of the ``title`` attribute. (the Lang extension stands for languages)

-4. The adapter should contain instructions in the form of a README.md file.
-This should at least be available in English.
+4. The adapter should include instructions in the form of a README.md file.
+This should be available at least in English.
 Other languages are also welcome.
-This [example] (https://github.com/foxriver76/ioBroker.denon) can serve as a suggestion.
+This [example](https://github.com/foxriver76/ioBroker.denon) can serve as a suggestion.

 5. The adapter requires a license.
-Both in the io-package.json and a separate [file] (https://github.com/foxriver76/ioBroker.denon/blob/master/LICENSE) in the Github repository.
+Both in the io-package.json and a separate [file](https://github.com/foxriver76/ioBroker.denon/blob/master/LICENSE) in the Github repository.

-   Example for io-package.json:
+   Sample io-package.json:

 ```json
 {